-The content of this weekly meeting varies each semester depending on the production status of Unusual Films, but usually includes discussion of current studio and student production, presentation of new technologies, guest speakers, review of industry-related topics and consideration of ethical issues facing the Christian producer.
+The content of this weekly meeting varies each semester and includes discussion of current studio and student production, presentation of new technologies, guest speakers, review of industry-related topics and consideration of ethical issues facing the Christian producer.
 Required of all Cinema Production majors every semester that they are enrolled.
 Open only to cinema majors and non-majors currently enrolled in cinema classes.
 [Note: Cinema Production majors are also required to participate in department and personal production activities each semester.]
 Both semesters, zero credit.

-ci 111 Introduction to Cinematic Arts
+Ci 111 Introduction to Cinematic Arts